Important Information about Managing Your Re-Enrolment

 1. Move to Latest Course Rules or Transferring Course

 Each year the University may change existing course rules or introduce new courses.
-In most cases you will be able to complete your course under the rules you commenced in, subject to completing your course within the permitted period of candidature.
-Information on changes to courses for 2020 can be found at Course updates.
+In most cases you will be able to complete your course under the rules you commenced, subject to completing your course within the permitted period of candidature.
+Information on changes to courses can be found in Course updates.

-If you wish to change from your current course rules to the 2020 course rules, you will need to complete and submit a Move to Latest course Rules found at forms to facilitate this change.
+If you wish to change from your current course rules to the latest course rules, you will need to ensure that the units you have completed fit within the rules for the latest version of the course, and then complete and submit a Move to Latest course Rules found at forms to facilitate this change.
 Once you have submitted this form you can complete your online enrolment.
-Please be sure to monitor your UNE e-mail account in case the University needs to contact you regarding your choice.
+Please be sure to monitor your UNE e-mail account in case the University needs to contact you regarding your request to change rules.

 If you wish to transfer from your current course to a new or different course, you must formally apply for admission.
 Relevant application information, and closing dates, can be accessed from Admissions.